FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 // ...
 ```

 You can see that this code is nearly identical to the code for `/products` above.
 Since both APIs in the Gateway create a JWT and pass it down to the Microservices, they use the same method to authenticate and authorize API calls.
-Having everything be the same in the API Gateway is definitely a good thing and we could even extract the JWT creation code out to a Middleware at some point.
+Having everything be the same in the API Gateway is definitely a good thing and we could even extract the JWT creation code out to a middleware at some point.

 ## Microservice JWT Integration

-We're now ready for the microservices to handle the bearer token passed in the header.
+We're now ready for the microservices to handle the `Bearer` token passed in the header.
 As each microservice will need to handle the tokens in the same way, it makes sense to create a package utility that can be shared by each microservice.

-Here's the flow of a request to the catalog API, which is one of the APIs we'll be protecting with JWTs.
+For example, here's the flow of a request to the Product Catalog:

-{% plantuml source: _diagrams/blogs/jwt-authorization-microservices/catalog-flow.plantuml, alt: "Retrieving the catalog API." %}
+{% plantuml source: _diagrams/blogs/jwt-authorization-microservices/catalog-flow.plantuml, alt: "Retrieving the Product Catalog." %}

 ### Authorization Middleware